 Ms. Moss-West’s passion for bringing resources to underserved communities can be traced back to her work at Santa Clara Law and with other non-profit groups and boards.
 She’s spent significant time working with small businesses, and organizing legal education forums and other events.
 In December 2018, Ms. Moss-West became a Professional Certified Coach through the Leadership that Works (LTF) Coaching for Transformation program.
 LTF is the only coach certification program that emphasizes cultural awareness and social change.
 Ms. Moss-West’s one-on-one and group coaching provides the space and tools for people to identify their value, explore opportunities, and connect to their power – for transformation of self and community.

-California’s Commission on Access to Justice where she served, including on the Executive Board, until 2019.
+In 2014, the Legal Aid Association of California appointed Ms. Moss-West to the State Bar of California’s Commission on Access to Justice where she served, including on the Executive Board, until 2019.
 She presently sits on the Board of Directors of the Charles Houston Bar Association as Legal Services Chair.

 J.D., Santa Clara University School of Law